Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: Simulation and Evaluation

 \subsubsection{PER-DQN hyperparameter settings}

 The Q-network consists of one embedding layer, three hidden linear layers and an output layer.
 The vocabulary size and embedding dimension of the embedding layer are set as 4 and 3, respectively.
 Each of the hidden linear layer has 256 nodes.
 The output layer has two nodes.
 The target network is updated at a frequency of once every 2000 time steps.
 The memory capacity is 400000, the batch size is 128, and the learning rate is 0.0001.
 The exploration probability $\varepsilon$ linearly decreases from 0.5 to 0.001.
 The temperature parameter of Boltzmann exploration linearly decreases from 5 to 0.01.
 During PER, the priority exponent is set to 0.7, the importance sampling weight is set to 0.3, and the priority offset is set to 0.00002.
-Moreover, during training, the reward is scaled to 0.1 of its original value.
+Moreover, during the training, the reward is scaled to 0.1 of its original value. {Moreover, the training is performed on a GeForce RTX 4070 Ti.
+To save training time, the inference latency of different GPUs is obtained from prior empirical measurements on various GPU models, as summarized in Fig.~\ref{fig:gpu}}.